eironside/GeoEventRESTScripting/README.md

+# This repository is no longer being maintained.
+For more recent, updated scripts, please see Luis Antonio Rodríguez González's repo here: https://github.com/LuisRguezEsriSpain/geoevent-scripting

 # GeoEventRESTScripting
 A place to stash information and scripts for automating the GeoEvent REST and ADMIN API.

-To run these, you need to install the ArcREST python site-package found on github here: https://github.com/Esri/ArcREST
+To run these, you need to install the ArcREST python site-package found on github here: https://github.com/Esri/ArcREST Unfortunately, that site-package is no longer being maintained.

 The library is easy enough to install on your system:
 1. Open command prompt and cd into the python scripts directory (e.g. C:\Python27\ArcGISx6410.6\Scripts)